 So how did this invitation come about?
 If it felt like they were nervous to ask you, or you felt nervous asking them, chances are that it's a date.
 Also, if there was a formality to how it came about — rather than a spontaneous hang out — that can be a sign that it's more than just friendship.

 3. Talk To Your Mutual Friends

 If it's someone in your mutual friend group, capitalize on that.
-You can feel out from people you both know what they've said or what they were thinking.
-Chances are, if you share friends they'll already be teasing you about it.
+You've got people you can talk to, which can be hugely helpful in working out whether or not something is meant to be a date.
+You can ask your mutual friends they've said or what they might be thinking.
+Chances are, if you share friends then they'll already be teasing you any romantic rumors about the two of you.
 And if it's caught your friend's attention, it's probably a date.

 4. What's The Activity?